christian-schlichtherle/archive-diff/README.md

 + An API for transparent access to archive files which is based on the API of [Fun I/O].
 + A facade for accessing JAR and ZIP files which depends on [Apache Commons Compress].
-+ Another facade for accessing JAR and ZIP files which depends on `java.util.jar` and `java.util.zip`.
++ Another facade for accessing JAR and ZIP files which depends on the Java Runtime Environment (JRE) only.
-+ A facade for diffing and patching archive files.
++ A facade for diffing and patching archive files or directories.

 ## Structure